-Provides experience in a rehabilitation setting with an emphasis on the multiple natures of human problems and the impact these problems have on the disabled and disadvantaged.
+Provides experience in a rehabilitation setting with an emphasis on the multiple nature of human problems and the impact these problems have on persons with disabilities.
 Includes a weekly seminar plus a minimum of 500 hours in a particular agency setting.
 Prerequisites: Rehabilitation major, RHB 4410.
 Practicum site must be approved by instructor during RHB 4410.